Sigmapoint/sigmapoint.github.io/README.md

 ------------

 We're building sigmapoint.pl using jekyll so you will at least need ruby to build/run it.

-If you're on windows just get ruby and get to the next `Getting Bundler` section.
+If you're on Windows get ruby and ruby DevKit - be sure you use proper versions.
+Probably you need to add environmental variable for 'ruby' command manually or you have to use absolute path to run it.

+After you install both ruby and ruby DevKit, add a path to your ruby to config.yml file (located where you have installed ruby) like this (dash is necessary):

+    - C:/path/to/ruby

+Then in location where you extracted ruby DevKit run:

+    $ ruby dk.rb init
+    $ ruby dk.rb install

+Now you can go to 'Getting Bundler' section.

 If on OSX or Linux get yourself rvm by following these instructions https://rvm.io/ (on osx you need Homebrew before you install rvm).